Boys on the Side

+Real estate agent Robin finds Jane to share a ride in her car with Jane from New York to Los Angeles.
+They end up taking Jane's friend Holly with them for the trip west.
+The three vastly different strangers end up bonding closely on the cross-country road trip.

+The film received positive reviews and was a moderate box office success.

 Plot

 Jane, a musician who recently broke-up with her girlfriend and her band, decides to move from New York City to Los Angeles.
-She answers a newspaper ad for a co-driver to Los Angeles posted by Robin, a real estate agent who is also moving to California.
+She answers a newspaper ad for a co-driver to LA posted by Robin, a real estate agent who is also moving to California.
 Jane initially declines to join her on the road, but agrees after her car gets towed.
-Jane and Robin begin their journey and make a stop in Pittsburgh to see Jane's friend, Holly.
+Jane and Robin begin their journey, making a stop in Pittsburgh to see Jane's friend, Holly.

-Jane and Robin witness a fight between Holly and her abusive boyfriend Nick about missing drugs.
-The three fight Nick when he assaults Holly in an argument over drugs.
-Holly hits Nick in the head with a bat to stop him from attacking Jane and knocks him out.
-They tape Nick to a chair with duct tape, put three hours worth of loud music on his stereo to give themselves a head start.
+Jane and Robin witness a physical fight between Holly and her abusive boyfriend Nick about missing drugs.
+The three fight him when he assaults Holly in an argument over drugs.
+Holly hits Nick in the head with a bat to stop him from attacking Jane, knocking him out.
+They tape Nick to a chair with duct tape and put four hours worth of loud music on his stereo to give themselves a head start.
 Holly snaps a Polaroid of herself with the tied and bound Nick before they leave.

-Hours later, Nick frees himself but falls, hits his head on the bat again and dies from his injuries.
-Robin sees a newspaper with the report of his death the next day.
-They debate what to do.
-When Holly confesses she’s also pregnant, and afraid of being arrested for murder, everyone decides to continue on to California together.
+Hours later, Nick frees himself but falls, hits his head and dies from his injuries.
+Robin sees a newspaper with the report of his death the next day, so they debate what to do.
+When Holly confesses she is also pregnant, and afraid of being arrested for murder, everyone decides to continue on to California together.

 During a stop in Tucson, Arizona, Robin collapses at a local diner and is rushed to hospital for pneumonia.
-A doctor informs Jane and Holly that Robin has HIV as well as pneumonia.
+A doctor informs Jane and Holly that she has HIV, which has brought on the pneumonia.
 They decide to stay in Tucson and start new lives there.